Skip to content

 Members Public

-The week of January 12th through January 18th, around 389 cyber news articles were reviewed.
-A light-ish amount of cyber threat trends and adversarial behavior news to share.
-Been thinkin about social engineering and the attack on trust.
-From credential harvesting, attacking help desks, and employees via impersonation to funds
+The week of January 2nd through February 8th, about 350 cyber news articles were reviewed.
+A light amount of cyber threat trends and adversarial behavior news to share.
+Been thinkin about the velocity of AI deployment and the consequences.
+We are entering a new era of attacker capability.
+With the

 Members Public

-The week of January 5th through January 11th, around 337 cyber news articles were reviewed.
-A moderate amount of cyber threat trends and adversarial behavior news to share.
-Been thinkin about the things we can’t keep ignoring, like hygiene.
-The same threat actor behavior has been happening for years,
+The week of January 26th through February 1st, about 369 cyber news articles were reviewed.
+A light-ish amount of cyber threat trends and adversarial behavior news to share.
+Been thinkin about foundational security vs chasing tech.
+Seems like we are constantly looking for new tech to solve our problems.
+Have

 Members Public